The Center for Nursing Research, Innovation and Quality (NRIQ) at Texas Children’s Hospital

 She earned her baccalaureate degree in Nursing from Lamar University, a Master’s Degree in Nursing Leadership from The University of Texas Medical Branch, and a Doctorate in Nursing Practice from the University of Texas Cizik School of Nursing.
 She is board certified as an advanced nurse executive by the American Nurses Credential Center.
 Jennifer’s interests include topics such as the healthy work environment, workplace violence, quality improvement and she champions projects that promote nurse wellness and safety.
 Jennifer is a member of several organizations including Sigma, the American Nurses Association, the Texas Nurses Association, the Houston Organization of Nurse Executives, and the American Nursing Informatics Association.
 Jennifer is a published author in two pediatric nursing textbooks and has presented at multiple local, regional, and national conferences on a variety of topics.
 Currently, Jennifer is working with a team to execute a Texas Department of State Health Services grant focused on innovative ways to prevent workplace violence against nurses.

-The Andre Grants are supported through the generous philanthropic support of our past Chief Nursing Officer Mary Jo Andre and her family.
-These studies focusing on original research of clinical care, quality improvement or innovative patient care and are initiated by clinical staff nurses.
-The purpose of these grants is to advance nursing science and improve patient and family outcomes.
-The intent is that the studies support Nursing Services annual strategic goals and the professional practice model.
-Completed studies are featured as presentations throughout the year at Nursing Grand Rounds and at national and international conferences.
+The Andre Research Grants are supported through the generous philanthropic gift of our past Chief Nursing Officer Mary Jo Andre and her family.
+The research grants support original clinical research, innovative patient care or quality improvement and are initiated by clinical staff nurses.

+The purpose of the Andre Research Grants is to advance nursing science and improve patient and family outcomes.
+The intent of the grants is to support the Nursing Strategic Plan and the Professional Practice Model.
+Completed studies will be featured as presentations throughout the year at Nursing Grand Rounds and at national and international conferences.